 Within ‘Halloween in the Anthropocene, 2015’ the speaker addresses the “Anthropocene”.
-This word, which is used much more frequently today than when it as first coined in the mid-1900s, refers to a geological epoch that deals from the period at which human beings first made a significant impact on the earth.
+This word, which is used much more frequently today than when it was first coined in the mid-1900s, refers to a geological epoch that deals from the period at which human beings first made a significant impact on the earth.
 It is said to have begun sometime between 12,000-15,000 years ago.
-The term is primarily concerned with changes to biological life, non-human natures and the climate.
+The term is primarily concerned with changes to biological life, non-human nature, and the climate.

 Within this piece, Perez takes the reader to what was the contemporary year of the poem’s publication, 2015.
 In the Anthropocene at that time, as it is today, the world is in shambles.
-The sombre and serious mood of the poem aligns with the poet’s exacting and moving tone.
+The somber and serious mood of the poem aligns with the poet’s exacting and moving tone.
 A reader should come away considering themes of human rights, the future, and environmental change.

 Explore Halloween in the Anthropocene, 2015